Layr-Labs/eigenlayer-middleware/docs/README.md

 ## EigenLayer Middleware Docs

-EigenLayer AVSs ("actively validated services") are protocols that make use of EigenLayer's restaking primitives.
-AVSs are validated by EigenLayer Operators, who are backed by delegated restaked assets via the [EigenLayer core contracts][core-contracts-repo].
+EigenLayer AVSs ("automated verifiable services") are protocols that make use of EigenLayer's restaking primitives.
+AVSs are validated by EigenLayer Operators, who are backed by restaked assets via the [EigenLayer core contracts][core-contracts-repo].
 Each AVS will deploy or modify instances of the contracts in this repo to hook into the EigenLayer core contracts and ensure their service has an up-to-date view of its currently-registered Operators.

-**Currently, each AVS needs to implement one thing on-chain:** registration/deregistration conditions that define how an Operator registers for/deregisters from the AVS.
-This repo provides building blocks to support these functions.

-*Eventually,* the core contracts and this repo will be extended to cover other conditions, including:
-* reward conditions that define how an Operator is rewarded for the services it provides
-* slashing conditions that define "malicious behavior" in the context of the AVS, and the punishments for this behavior

-*... however, the design for these conditions is still in progress.*

-**Additional Note**: Although the goal of this repo is to eventually provide general-purpose building blocks for all kinds of AVSs, many of the contracts and design considerations were made to support EigenDA.
-When these docs provide examples, they will often cite EigenDA.

-For more information on EigenDA, check out the repo: [Layr-Labs/eigenda][eigenda-repo].
+Refer to the [quick start](./quick-start.md) guide for how to integrate with the core contracts.

+The middleware contracts at a high level interface with the core contracts to provide:
+* Operator set or quorum creation and management (e.g. updating the supported strategies or the minimum stake requirements)
+* Operator set or quorum registration and deregistration
+* Reward submissions
+* Punitive actions such as slashing or jailing/eviction
+* AVS identity and metadata management

 ### Contents